peterjostiguy/gJeopardy/rubric.md

 ## Passing requires the following

-* [ ] Correctly answers at least 5 questions in 4 unique categories
+* [ ] Correctly answers at least 10 questions in 7 unique categories
 * [ ] Doesn't go dark
-* [ ] Doesn't give more than 1 incorrect answer
+* [ ] Doesn't give any incorrect answers